 JP Morgan’s offering aims to combine the nimbleness of a start-up with the financial firepower that comes with being backed by one of the world’s biggest banks.

 The American banking giant already has a presence in the UK (headquartered in Canary Wharf) and has previously proven its worth as a leading investment bank in the UK.
 With Chase UK, they are branching out to digital consumer banking.
 If the new venture is successful, the digital banking app will expand across the European continent and, eventually, worldwide.

-Chase will be in competition with the UK’s top banks, as well as leading fintechs such as Starling, Revolut and Monzo.
-Viswanathan recognises that Chase is, in this respect, late to the game: ‘Arguably we have last-mover advantage.’
+Although Chase will be in competition with the UK’s top banks, as well as leading fintechs such as Starling, Revolut and Monzo, Viswanathan argues that Chase has ‘last-mover advantage.’

 The new bank already employs 400 people in London and 200 in Edinburgh.
 The customer centres, based in India and the Philippines, have 250 employees.

 Why did JP Morgan choose the UK for its digital banking venture?

 Sanoke Viswanathan.
 Image source: JOHN NGUYEN/JNVISUALS, JP Morgan unveils Chase, its UK digital bank | Business | The Times

 According to Viswanathan, JP Morgan opted to launch Chase digital banking in the UK for the following reasons:

 - Consumers here already embrace online financial services.